Government

 TMG is advancing a wide range of initiatives guided by the Tokyo Strategy 2050, which serves as a compass toward the 2050s, with the aim of realizing Tokyo as the best city in the world - a city that balances maturity and ongoing growth, and where all individuals flourish and feel a sense of wellbeing.
 These efforts closely align with the OECD’s core principle of addressing inequality and promoting inclusive prosperity.
-In light of this alignment, and in recognition of Governor Koike’s anticipated leadership as a key nexus connecting cities across the world’s five continents in pursuit of sustainable growth, she has been appointed Chair of the Initiative, becoming the first city leader from Asia to hold the position.
+In light of this alignment, and in recognition of Governor Koike’s anticipated leadership of the OECD Champion Mayors, which serves as a node connecting cities across the world in pursuit of sustainable growth, she has been appointed Chair of the Initiative, becoming the first city leader from Asia to hold the position.

-Cities feel climate, demographic, and resource pressures most acutely.
+According to a statement by the governor, “Cities feel climate, demographic, and resource pressures most acutely.
 Tokyo has met these challenges with forward-looking policies on women’s empowerment, childcare, decarbonisation, sustainable urban development, transport, and entrepreneurship – underpinned by a strong focus on resilience and crisis preparedness to protect lives and livelihoods.
-By sharing these experiences with the world, connecting cities facing common challenges and elevating mayors’ voices internationally, we will contribute to the safety and security of people around the globe.
+By sharing these experiences with the world, connecting cities facing common challenges and elevating mayors’ voices internationally, we will contribute to the safety and security of people around the globe.”

 Details